Tips for Herniated Disc Relief

 Myofascial release

-Although myofascial pain may not be the original source of lumbar pain, it may be a secondary source of pain from a lumbar herniated disc and other structures.
+Although myofascial pain may not be the original source of lumbar pain, it may be a secondary source of pain from a lumbar herniated disk and other structures.
 Poor posture and inactivity will make this worse.
-Myofascial release is a form of manual therapy that has demonstrated that low back pain has improved.
+A myofascial release is a form of manual therapy demonstrating that low back pain has improved.
 Postural and myofascial training can be initiated in physical therapy, but in the meantime, there are methods that can be done at home.

 Take Care of Your Posture

-You must be careful about your movement, as certain movements may further worsen your condition.
+You must be careful about your movement, as certain movements may worsen your condition.
 Use the correct posture to sit.
-Keep your back straight while lifting heavy objects and bend your knees.
-Don’t wear heels, sit down and sleep on your stomach for a long time as these can lead to more pain due to herniated discs.
+Keep your back straight while lifting heavy objects, and bend your knees.
+Don’t wear heels, sit down, and sleep on your stomach for a long time as these can lead to more pain due to herniated disks.

 Exercise

-Exercise helps to strengthen the back, reducing the pressure on the disc and relieving the discomfort.
-Staying active is important and simple exercises can help reduce disc pain.
-Before starting an exercise regime, make sure you consult a doctor from a pain clinic to verify what kind of exercises you can do safely.
+Exercise helps to strengthen the back, reducing the pressure on the disk and relieving the discomfort.
+Staying active is important and simple exercises can help reduce disk pain.
+Before starting an exercise regime, consult a pain clinic doctor to verify what kind of exercises you can do safely.

 Meditation

 Therapy soothes the body and soul.
 Meditation helps to alleviate pain by focusing on respiration.
-If you thought meditation was just to sit with a straight back and legs crossed, it is not true.
+It is not true if you thought meditation was to sit with a straight back and legs crossed.
 You can even meditate comfortably in your recliner if it suits you well.
-Longevity will help you to prevent pain.
+Oklahoma Spine & Pain Management will help you to prevent pain.
 Contact our pain clinic in OKC to get medication and therapy.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.